Nick Lawler Website

 I like it for a few reasons:

-But there is some flexibility here.
+There's some flexibility here though.
 If the last N cases really are all handled the same, we can check that we’re “off by N” before the final return.

 function isAffirmative(x: NoYes): boolean {